-Ready your flash sheets and workstations: spring break is almost here and it’s time to maximize your profits as a tattoo artist.
+Ready your flash sheets and workstations: summer is almost here and it’s time to maximize your profits as a tattoo artist.
 Even if you’re feeling 100% prepared to tattoo your way through busy season, you can still find new ways to make the most of the chaos.
-We’re here to help you bring in more business with our top 5 tips for making more cash and reeling in more clients.
+We’re here to help you bring in more business with our top 5 tips for making more cash and reeling in more clients!

 1. A TATTOO’S A TATTOO, NO MATTER HOW SMALL

 Sure, we love a big, bold tattoo.
 Bold will hold after all, and larger tattoos leave much more space for you to pack in detail and show off your creative flair.
-That being said, plenty of spring breakers love small tattoos.
-And even clients who come in with a large tattoo in mind can easily be sold on an additional, affordable tiny tattoo if you’re offering them.
+That being said, plenty of clients love small tattoos.
+And even those who come in with a large tattoo in mind can easily be sold on an additional, affordable tiny tattoo if you’re offering them.

 So, we highly recommend adding small “impulse designs” to your flash sheets.
 Not only will this increase your chances of a client tacking an additional tiny tattoo onto their appointment… you might be able to bait people who didn’t originally plan to be tattooed.
 They might have come just to support their friend… up until they see a really dope, super-small design on one of your flash sheets.
 Every little tattoo adds up when it comes to the final price tag!